 These four principles pertain not only to the web content, but also to the virtual learning environment through which it is delivered.
 All four of them are embedded in the design of VEDAMO’s Virtual Classroom.

 These principles can help the virtual teacher adapt the content to different learners’ needs, levels, and preferences.
 Ensuring the accessibility of web content is not really that complicated.
 In most cases, it is only necessary to provide trainees with textual or visual alternatives to the content.
 For instance, some users learn better from visuals, and if only text or speech is offered as an alternative, it will not be an effective solution for this type of learner.

 The learning resources that can serve as web content can be classified as follows:

-In VEDAMO’s Virtual Classroom you can use the Text Tool to type text on the whiteboard.
+In VEDAMO’s Virtual Classroom you can use the Text Tool to type text on the online whiteboard.
 Alternatively, you can upload and share a text file (.doc, .ppt, .pdf) with the participants on the whiteboard.
 In both cases keep in mind that: